+The rules on the assessment of the knowledge and skills suitability of the members of the management body shall also apply at the subsidiaries' level, respecting the principle of proportionality.
+If a subsidiary does not have a Nomination Committee, the Nomination Committee's duties shall be assigned to the Board of Directors.
 In view of the limited impact and complexity of the subsidiaries, the assessment of suitability is limited to members of management (directors and executives, where they exist).
 Subsidiaries issue their own policies and regulations and apply simplified rules, depending on the business' specifications, while respecting the general principles.
 In case of specific legal regulations, these take precedence over the Group's internal provisions.

-i The Management Structures at the level of the BT Group's subsidiaries as of December 31, 2024 are presented in Addendum 3.
+The Management Structures at the level of the BT Group's subsidiaries as at December 31, 2024 are presented in Annex 3.